Exabyte-io/documentation/docs/collaboration/sharing/ui.md

 # The Sharing Settings Dialog

-Clicking on the sharing button <i class="zmdi zmdi-accounts-add zmdi-hc-border"></i>, in relation to a given selected entity item, will redirect the user to the "Sharing Settings" dialog, containing the component panels highlighted in the image below presented in a standard [Explorer-type Interface](/entities-general/ui/explorer.md):
+Clicking on the sharing button <i class="zmdi zmdi-accounts-add zmdi-hc-border"></i>, in relation to a given selected entity item, will redirect the user to the "Sharing Settings" dialog.
+This dialog contains the component panels highlighted in the image below, presented in a standard [Explorer-type Interface](/entities-general/ui/explorer.md):

 ![Sharing Settings](/images/sharing-settings.png "Sharing Settings")